AwrelH/unitsConverter/README.md

  in Heroku terminal.

-One of the last bugs that I found was that after I ran a program e.g degrees(), and came back to main-menu and choose the exit-option was that I didn't exit the program.
+One of the last bugs that I found was that after I ran a program e.g. degrees(), and came back to main-menu and choose the exit-option was that I didn't exit the program.
 Instead, I was stuck in a loop, with the menu.
 I then tried to do a separate function just to exit while not being in the while-loop of the choices.
-Didn't really help, removed some while-loop, but still the same result.
-After a while I went for the built-in function exit() that did the trick.
+Didn't help, removed some while-loop, but still the same result.
+After some trial and errors, I went for the built-in function exit() that did the trick.
 I would count this as a bug that was not solved.